FNS-Division/cpp-user-guide/docs/models.md

 ## Fibre

-The fibre path model identifies the shortest and most cost-effective paths for connecting unconnected points of interest (POIs) to the existing optical fibre network using the road network.
+The fibre path model identifies the shortest paths for connecting unconnected points of interest (POIs) to the existing optical fibre network using the road network.
 By minimizing the total length of fibre required, this model reduces overall deployment costs while efficiently extending connectivity.

 To start with, the model connects POIs and fibre nodes to the existing road network using straight lines (unless they are already on the road network).
 Then, for each unconnected POI, it computes the shortest path to all fibre nodes.
 POIs that are already connected to the fibre network can also act as fibre nodes, from which the fibre network can be extended.